 Hanging Out with Different Friends

 Your teenager doesn’t want to spend time with you 24/7; that’s just a fact of life.
 But teens consumed by addiction often wind up isolating themselves from their families and dropping their old friends to roll with a more eccentric and substance-abusing crowd.
-These boys (and girls) often negatively influence their peers, encouraging them to participate in illegal activities, like gas station robberies and skipping school or acting out in class.
+These new friends often negatively influence their peers, encouraging them to participate in illegal activities, like gas station robberies and skipping school or acting out in class.

 Dramatic Lifestyle Changes